lizaodawn/IMMARKUS-wiki-clone/05-Annotating-Images.md

     ![05-Fig 12](update-images/05_annotating-images_fig12.png)
     **Figure 12.** Defining the Relationship Type between the Selected Annotations

-5. To create a new relationship type, enter the relationship name, specify if it is directed, and set restrictions for source and target entity classes.
+5. To create a new relationship type, enter the relationship name, specify if it is directed, and set restrictions for source and/or target entity classes if desired.

     ![05-Fig 13](update-images/05_annotating-images_fig13.png)
     **Figure 13.** Creating a New Relationship Type in **Annotation Mode**